TAB EXCLUSIVE: Glitterbomb is allegedly mistreating student performers

 Adam feels that the club’s treatment of Queens’ artistry is handled dreadfully.
 Adam believes only certain types of drag are generally seen as “valid” there meaning only certain performers are made to feel confident and accepted.
 Adam noted that drag is about expressing yourself without judgement, which would mean discrimination of this kind goes against the very nature of drag itself.

 Adam also believes the staff and more senior figures at Glitterbomb create an atmosphere that is cliquey and judgemental, and claims that criticism is never addressed in a professional manner.
-And, just like Connor and Helena, Adam’s payments from Glitterbomb have never been on time.
+And, just like Helena, Adam’s payments from Glitterbomb have never been on time.

 However, despite these problems performers have stated that Patrick who runs Cambridge Glitterbomb (Glitterbomb operates on a wider national scale) is fantastic to work with.
 The issues that students are experiencing are mostly from higher up in the company.